The Importance of Patient Satisfaction

 Reduce Malpractice Costs

-In the past 40 years, medical malpractice litigation costs have increased almost 12% annually.
-With poor communication being the number one reason for patients filing malpractice lawsuits, physicians must be sure there is clear understanding between themselves and their patients.
+Over the past 40 years, medical malpractice litigation costs have increased almost 12% annually.
+Poor communication is a top reason for patients filing malpractice lawsuits.
 Patients simply want time with their doctors.
 Give them time to talk through their symptoms and concerns before discussing treatment options.
 Reiterate their health is top priority.
-Keep patients thoroughly informed on the reasoning behind plans for their continued treatment.
+Physicians must be sure there is clear understanding of treatment plans.

 Ensuring patients understand their prognosis and the importance of any follow up care or medications is key to achieving the best clinical outcome.
-Ask if there are any additional questions or concerns to be validated.
+Ask if there are any additional questions or concerns to be addressed.
 Patients should leave their office visit satisfied, feeling a resolution and/or answers have been provided.
-This clear communication will increase patients’ likelihood of adhering to the suggested continued care and reduce the risk of a malpractice claim.
+This clear communication will increase patients likelihood of adhering to the recommended care and reduce the risk of a malpractice claim.

 Decrease Negative Reviews

 Patients are more inclined to tell others about a negative experience than a positive one.
-Consumer surveys show that people who have unpleasant experiences with a business will tell an average of 9-10 people, whereas customers who have positive experiences will tell an average of five other people.
-The internet has broadened the reach of reviews incredibly.
-A negative review of your practice has the potential to not only directly hit the ears ten or so people, but also the eyes of the entire world-wide web.
+Consumer surveys show that people who have unpleasant experiences with a business will tell nine to ten people, whereas customers who have positive experiences will tell an average of five other people.
+The Internet has broadened the reach of reviews.
+A negative review of your practice has the potential to hit the ears of ten or so people, but also the eyes of the many on the world-wide web.

 Increase Patient Referrals & Retention

 Each patient with a scheduled appointment is undoubtedly taking time out of their busy day to be there.
 No one enjoys showing up to a physician’s office and waiting in crowded conditions for extended periods.
-Have the front desk trained on greeting patients upon arrival, setting wait time expectations, and techniques for dealing with angry or upset patients.
+Have the front desk trained to greet patients upon arrival, set wait time expectations, and employ techniques for dealing with angry or upset patients.

 Be sure that your waiting area is comfortable and inviting.
 Simply providing a beverage station, child entertainment, reading materials and televisions can make a patient’s wait time more enjoyable.
 It doesn’t cost extra to be nice but it can certainly pay off.
 Making a patient feel valued and genuinely cared for will keep them coming back.
-Customer loyalty only improves the long-term success of a medical practice.
-In turn, loyal patients will be the best form of free advertising by word-of-mouth referrals.
+Customer loyalty improves the long-term success of a medical practice.
+In turn, loyal patients will be the best form of free advertising.

-For more information on how to provide First Class Patient Experience, check out our 1 credit CME Webinar (available until Feb.
-23rd);
+For more information on how to provide First Class Patient Experience, check out our 1 credit CME Webinar;